Roboy/autonomous_driving_src/roboy_navigation/README.md

 ## Usage

-To start navigation stack run `roslaunch navigation roboy_nav.launch`
+To start navigation stack with the real hardware run `roslaunch roboy_navigation nav_lidar.launch`

-To start a simulation you should run `roslaunch roboy_models tricycle.launch` **before** running navigation stack.
+To start a simulation you should run
+ 1. `roslaunch roboy_models gaz_rickshaw.launch`
+ 2. `roslaunch roboy_navigation nav_static.launch`